 By its very nature, the University is a place where ideas and opinions are formulated and exchanged.
-Each member of the University has a right to freely express his or her positions and to work for their acceptance whether he/she assents to or dissents from existing situations in the University or society.
+Each member of the University has a right to freely express their positions and to work for their acceptance whether they assent to or dissent from existing situations in the University or society.

 Policy Governing Picketing and Other Demonstrations

 Picketing and other demonstrations are sanctioned forms of freedom of speech for recognized student organizations, groups of students that do not hold official status with the University and for individual students in good standing unless Participants:

 - Gather in such a fashion as to physically hinder entrances to, exits from, or passage ways within any University building or other structure, or hinder the normal flow of pedestrian or vehicular traffic on or to the campus.

 - Create a volume of noise that prevents members of the University from carrying on their normal activities.

 - Employ force or violence, or constitute an immediate threat of force or violence, against persons or property.

 - Congregate, or assemble within any University building or on university property in such a fashion as to disrupt the University’s normal functions or violate the following rules:

 - No group may be admitted into a private office unless invited, and then not in excess of the number designated or invited by the occupant.
 Passage through reception areas leading to a private office must not be obstructed.